Marty Foster

-Martin Robert Foster (born November 25, 1963) is an American retired Major League Baseball umpire.
+Martin Robert Foster (born November 25, 1963) is an American former Major League Baseball umpire.
 After first working in the American League in 1996, he was added to the MLB umpiring staff in 2000.
 Foster retired following the 2022 season.

 Umpiring career

 Before reaching the major leagues, Foster umpired in the Appalachian League, Midwest League, Southern League, International League, Pacific Coast League, and American Association.

 His first post-season assignment was the 2006 National League Division Series.
 He also umpired the 2008 American League Division Series and the 2002 All-Star Game.